Elizabeth Hatton: Marriage to William Hatton

 In the early 1590s, Elizabeth married Sir William Hatton (formerly Newport) (1560–1597), the son of John Newport (d.
 1566) of Hunningham, Warwickshire, and his wife, Dorothy Hatton (d.
 1566x70), the sister of Elizabeth I's Lord Chancellor, Sir Christopher Hatton.
-Newport had taken the surname Hatton when his childless uncle, Sir Christopher Hatton, settled his estates on him as his heir.
+Newport had taken the surname Hatton when his childless uncle, Lord Hatton, settled his estates on him as his heir.
 When Sir Christopher Hatton died in 1591, Robert Greene dedicated his A Maiden's Dream to 'The right worshipful, bountiful, and virtuous lady, the Lady Elizabeth Hatton, wife to the right worshipful Sir William Hatton, Knight'.

-William Hatton had earlier married, in June 1589, Elizabeth Gawdy, the daughter and heiress of Sir Francis Gawdy (died 1605) and Elizabeth Coningsby, who died soon after the marriage, leaving an only daughter, Frances Hatton (1590–1623), who on 24 February 1605 married Robert Rich, 2nd Earl of Warwick.
-After the marriage, Frances Hatton's grandfather, Sir Francis Gawdy, broke off relations with her.
+In June 1589, William Hatton had earlier married Elizabeth Gawdy — the daughter and heiress of Sir Francis Gawdy (died 1605) and Elizabeth Coningsby — who died soon after the marriage, leaving an only daughter, Frances Hatton (1590–1623).
+On 24 February 1605, Frances married Robert Rich, 2nd Earl of Warwick, causing her grandfather Sir Francis to break off relations with her.

 Marriage to Edward Coke

 After the death of William Hatton on 12 March 1597, and after a failed wooing by Sir Francis Bacon, Elizabeth married Sir Edward Coke on 6 November 1598.
 Contrary to ecclesiastical law, which stated that marriage was to be conducted at a church between 8 a.m. and 12 noon, their marriage was conducted outside those hours and at a private house.
 Subsequently, all involved parties to the marriage were prosecuted for breaching ecclesiastical law, and Sir Edward had to sue for a royal pardon.

 Elizabeth was twenty-six years younger than Coke and had a disposition that was hot tempered and articulate.
 They were said to be not compatible but at least well matched.
 By 1604, Elizabeth's marriage to Sir Edward Coke had deteriorated, and she was said to have become a formidable character and thorn at her husband's side.
 They quarrelled over their respective rights to the Hatton estate Elizabeth had inherited from her first husband.
 It was said the Spanish ambassador Gondomar told King James that she refused Coke access to Hatton House (Ely Place) in Holborn.
 The dispute became so bitter that the king intervened personally to mediate.
-Elizabeth and her husband were never reconciled: at his funeral she remarked, "We shall never see his like again, thanks be to God".
+Elizabeth and her husband were never reconciled: he died in 1634.
+At his funeral she remarked, "We shall never see his like again, thanks be to God".
+In 1639, Elizabeth sued her stepson, Sir Robert Coke for breach of her marriage agreement with regard to her property holdings.